-Why Consumer Behavior?
+Why Consumer Behaviour?

 So, consumer behaviour is something that you really need to understand well, in order to sell your products or services.